jogeshsingh/Synchronous-RAM-design-in-Quartus-prime-lite/README.md

-# Synchronous-RAM-design-in-Quartus-prime-lite
+# Single Port Synchronous-RAM-design-in-Quartus-prime-lite
-Synchronous RAM is basically used in accessing and writing into the memory , this is an important part of any processor architecture that could be used to read and write the data synchronously .
-The above project is designed using Verilog HDLV
+Synchronous RAM is basically used in accessing the data from internal processes and writing the same data back into the memory at same clock rate and phase , SRAM is an important part of any processor architecture that could be used to read and write the data synchronously .
+The above project is designed using Verilog HDL and simulated using MODELSIM .